intellectcubed/95calendar/README.md

 3. Formats all days using `ScheduleFormatter`
 4. Organizes days into weeks (Sunday-Saturday)
 5. Updates the entire calendar in a single API call starting at B6
+6. Applies red text formatting to any cells containing "[No Crew]"

 ## GoogleSheetsMaster Class